mako-framework/docs/04_databases_sql/04_migrations.md

 You can roll back multiple batches by telling the rollback command how many batches you want to roll back using the `batches` option.

 ```
-php reactor migrate.down --batches=2
+php reactor migration:down --batches=2
 ```
 {.language-none}

-If you want to roll back all database changes in one go then you can use the `reset` command.
+If you want to roll back all database changes in one go then you can use the `migration:reset` command.

 ```
-php reactor migrate.reset
+php reactor migration:reset
 ```
 {.language-none}

 This will prompt you for confirmation.
 To force the reset just use the `force` option.

 ```
-php reactor migrate.reset --force
+php reactor migration:reset --force
 ```
 {.language-none}